 Flowers fall off after 6-8 weeks: | Most orchids have flowers that last 6-8 weeks (with optimal conditions) before falling off. |

 Fluctuating temperatures: | Orchids prefer a temperature range of 66°F to 86°F (19°C to 30°C) during the day and 61°F to 66°F (16°C to 19°C) at night.
-If the temperature fluctuates significantly outside of the orchids typical range this causes flowers to fall. |
+If the temperature fluctuates significantly outside of the orchid’s typical range, this causes flowers to fall. |

-Low Humidity: | Most houseplant orchids (Phalaenopsis or ‘Moth; orchids) require of humidity of at least 30% but preferably 40% or more.
-If the humidity is too low the orchids dries out and the flowers and flower buds drop off. |
+Low Humidity: | Most houseplant orchids (Phalaenopsis or ‘Moth; orchids) require a humidity of at least 30% but preferably 40% or more.
+If the humidity is too low the orchids dry out, and the flowers and flower buds drop off. |

-Drought Stress: | Orchids should be watered every 7 days with a good soak when in flower or wen flower bud are developing.
+Drought Stress: | Orchids should be watered every 7 days with a good soak when in flower or when flower buds are developing.
 Underwatering dries out the orchids and causes the orchid to drop its flowers to conserve resources. |

-Overwatering: | If the potting medium is too damp from overwatering or the medium itself retains moisture for too long the orchids roots can die back and the flowers fall off. |
+Overwatering: | If the potting medium is too damp from overwatering or the medium itself retains moisture for too long, the orchid’s roots can die back, and the flowers fall off. |

-Repotting at the wrong time: | Orchids should be repotted during Spring or Summer when the orchids is not in bloom.
-Repotting temporarily causes the roots to draw up moisture less efficiently form the potting medium causing the flowers and flower buds to fall off. |
+Repotting at the wrong time: | Orchids should be repotted during Spring or Summer when the orchid is not in bloom.
+Repotting temporarily causes the roots to draw up moisture less efficiently from the potting medium, causing the flowers and flower buds to fall off. |

 1. Orchid Flowers Fall Off Naturally After 6-10 Weeks

-Prune back the flower spike to about half an inch above an emerging node as orchids do not flower again from the same stem.
+Pro tip: Prune back the flower spike to about half an inch above an emerging node as orchids do not flower again from the same stem.

 This helps to stimulate the orchid to grow a new flower spike from which to display more flowers.
 For exactly how to do this, watch this helpful YouTube video below:

-(If your orchid is not flowering then read my article, why is my orchid not blooming? for how to help stimulate more flowers).
+(If your orchid is not flowering, then read my article, why is my orchid not blooming? for how to help stimulate more flowers).

 2. Fluctuation in Temperature- Orchids Flowers and Buds Dropping

 One of the most common reasons for orchid flowers and flower buds dropping is because of a sudden fluctuation in temperature that is outside of the orchid’s usual temperature range.
-This happens most often due to indoor heating in Winter which sudden increases the temperature, causing the flowers to drop.

 A sudden change in temperature (whether it is hot or cold) outside of the orchid’s usual temperature range can cause enough stress for the orchid to sudden drop all its flowers or drop the flower buds before they have opened.